GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 static analysis capabilities require this level of understanding, and `>parse` even gathers information that a regular compiler would not.

-The following is a list of things (through C++11) that are known _not_ to be supported.
-In some cases, functions that would need to be enhanced to support them are noted.

 ### Recently Implemented
 - [x] keywords `asm`, `alignas`, `alignof`, `goto`, `static_assert`, `thread_local`, `volatile`
 - [x] `#pragma once` as alternative to `#include` guard